vippsas/mssql-changefeed/README.md

-# mssql-changefeed: Changefeed SQL library for SQL Server
+# mssql-changefeed: MS-SQL library for in-database event "broker"

 ## Event broker in SQL
 The mssql-changefeed library provides a "mini event broker", or pub/sub features,